- Dates and Deadlines

 Do I need to submit financial documents if I am applying to a PhD program at USC?

 PhD students at USC are typically funded by their departments through fellowships and assistantships and therefore do not need to submit any financial documents.
 You will need to submit financial documents only if your program has informed you that you will not be receiving any funding from USC.
-All PhD applicants should upload a copy of their passport to their application.

 As a Fulbright scholar, I will not need a DS-2019 from USC.
 What documents, if any, should I submit?